-Breast Cancer Cost Seven African Economies Over $10 Billion In Lost Productivity, New Analysis Shows
+Breast Cancer Cost Seven African Economies Over $10 Billion in Lost Productivity, New Analysis Shows

 Throughout the 2026 Africa Press Day, speakers shared details of initiatives that are working to strengthen health systems, including:

-Women's Integrated Care Services (WICs) in Kenya and Côte d'Ivoire, pilot projects that integrate women's cancer services into primary health care for greater efficiency.
+• Women’s Integrated Care Services (WICsô in ’enya and Côte d’Ivoire, pilot projects t’at integrate women’s cancer services into primary health care for greater efficiency.

 For more information and interviews: